-Shortly thereafter, she passed away, and the time came to administer her trust.
-The ambiguity of the handwritten amendment necessitated the involvement of the Probate Court to help interpret the deceased client’s intentions with regards to her estate.
-Ultimately, the confusion cost the client’s estate an additional $15,000.
+Because of the ambiguity of her note, the Probate Court had to help interpret what the client’s intention had been.
+Ultimately, the confusion created by the DIY amendment cost the client’s estate an additional $15,000.

 This real-life example illustrates well why you should never attempt to create or amend your own estate planning documents.

 In recent years, websites such as NOLO and LegalZoom have popped up offering do-it-yourself estate planning.
 While seemingly convenient, these websites take no responsibility for their documents if they fail to work when you pass away.

-- Having to prove to a Court that a will was executed with the necessary legal formalities
+- Having to prove to a Court that a Will was executed with the necessary legal formalities

 - Failing to take advantage of appropriate tax planning